wacncontent/CustomizeTool/output/articles/storsimple/storsimple-clone-volume.md

 You can clone a specific volume from a backup set.
 A clone created in this way is a *transient* clone.
 The transient clone will have references to the original volume and will use that volume to read while writing locally.
 This could result in slow performance, especially if the cloned volume is large.

 After you take a cloud snapshot of a transient clone, the resulting clone will be a *permanent* clone.
-The permanent clone is independent and doesn’t have any references to the original volume that it was cloned from.
+The permanent clone is independent and doesnât have any references to the original volume that it was cloned from.
 For faster performance, we recommend that you create permanent clones.

 ## Scenarios for transient and permanent clones